susanpallmann/witches-and-wagers/README.md

   * Refactored monster generator to be a bit smaller, removed some unneeded variables.
   * Fixed a previously unnoticed bug in generating monster's appearance.
   * Made the monster appearance pull from database, when it hadn't before.
+  * Cleaned and commented all code from yesterday night (it was less bad than I thought it would be).

 - [X] 08/30/21 - 08/31/21: